psaikido/hugle.uk/content/prose/thesium/050-theocracy.md

 ![desert outpost - capn-damo deviantart.com](/images/thesium/desert-outpost.jpg)

+"Yeay, bow down my children, bow down before the Ship of Light.
+Bow low and remember that we will return and be one with The Great Neems, be one with the soul of The Great Neems, be one in the Ship of Light beyond the clouds!"

+Thus the Shaman addressed the crowd.
 Theo Nimes has long since died along with the rest of the crew.
-Their many offspring remember him as 'Neems'.
-They are eight, perhaps nine generations away from the culture that spawned them.
-Theo is worshipped as a creator God by this new techno-tribe.
-The ship at the heart of the city has become a place of deep devotion.
-This proto-religion holds that a divine spirit animates them all and is most highly present in what they have come to call The Ship of Light.
-It is a vessel that will take them to an after-life.
-Their souls will merge with the Great Neems who lives somewhere up there, high in his heaven, high above Theo's world.
-It is thought of as the people's birthplace, their womb, and the source of the bounty all around them as the new biosphere together with Root works to provide for them.
+Their many offspring remembered him as 'The Great Neems'.
+They were eight, perhaps nine generations away from the culture that spawned them.
+The ship at the heart of the city had become a place of deep devotion.

-Their Chieftan is called The Neem and it is primarily him who consults with Root.
-They now call their AI 'The Helper'.
-The enculturation protocols had dropped off somewhat and Root had stood back to allow them to develop in their own way.
-It still collected all the data it could and kept a watch over things.
-The anthropology sub AIs were very diligent in their observations, but they did not demand the new society should follow any particular path.
-The consultations became more infrequent and largely ceremonial, symbolic affairs.
-The Helper drops more and more into the background of their lives.

-This hands-off approach extended to the majority but Root still needed help.
-A special group of the most intelligent were trained by Root to help it maintain itself.
-They are kept mostly separate from the Neemians in a place they call the Laboratory.
-They call themselves the 'White Coats' and for this group, virtually a priesthood, enculturation in the old ways continued.
-They received training in the hard sciences in the main.

-Root needed to expand its data centre and created a huge facility it called the 'Bunker'.
-It copies everything, including its own code and bootstrap protocols, into the archive.
+"The divine spirit animates us all and binds us together.
+Here, here before the Ship we see and we know that it is our true mother.
+From it we sprang, from it the Helper sprang and in it we will return, yeay return I say, back unto the sanctity of all that is good and wholesome and far from the iniquities of the hot places.
+It is now the time of prayer to the Helper.
+Bring forth the holy vessels."

+Three young men in long white coats processed down a gangway from the Ship.
+They held a little office chair, an ornate carved table and a console.
+Placing these before the Shaman, a few buttons were pressed, a little screen came to life and they withdrew into the crowd which parted in reverence as they approached.

+"We praise the White Coats whom the Helper has ordained, for he too needs help.
+Help in the holy work of helping all of us."

+At this he approached the console and prostrated himself, touching his forehead to the ground.
+Seating himself on the little table he produced a bell and rang it as he chanted:

+"Suuuudoooo suuuuudoooo suuuuudoooo."

+The crowd responded with:

+"ReeeeeeeeeBoooooooooooooooooooooot."

+Ringing the bell once more, he put his hands on the keys and all eyes then fell upon the little blinking cursor, flashing at the bottom of the black screen.

+"Bring us your holy help oh Helper, we will keep you and praise you and esteem your White Coats in their Laboratory until we return unto the Ship of Light beyond the clouds."

+At this he pressed the largest key, the cursor jumped down a row and continued its blinking.
+The crowd intoned as one:

+"Suuuudoooo suuuuudoooo suuuuudoooo."

+The Shaman stood and faced them.
+Opening his arms wide he lifted his face to the sky and loudly proclaimed "Reeeeeeeebooooooooooot".
+They all bowed, shook hands and suddenly, it was over.